microsoftgraph/aspnet-connect-rest-sample/README.md

 ## Register the application

-1. Sign into the [App Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.
+1. Sign into the [Application Registration Portal](https://apps.dev.microsoft.com/) using either your personal or work or school account.

 2. Choose **Add an app**.